-Nina Menkes’ (Phantom Love) Brainwashed: Sex-Camera-Power uses Mulvey’s theory to explain the male gaze to audiences, using clips of highly influential films as well as interviews with women and non-binary industry professionals.
-By doing this, Menkes’ aims to demonstrate the many ways in which we’ve been conditioned to watch movies from a very specific point of view, and – according to the film’s press notes – “to fundamentally change the way you see, and watch, movies.”
+Nina Menkes’ (Phantom Love) documentary Brainwashed: Sex-Camera-Power uses Mulvey’s theory to explain the male gaze to audiences, using clips of highly influential films as well as interviews with women and non-binary industry professionals.
+By doing this, Menkes’ shows us the many ways in which we’ve been conditioned to watch movies from a very specific point of view, and aims “to fundamentally change the way you see, and watch, movies.”

 Menkes also makes many valid arguments in the film, which are supported by the experts she interviews – besides Laura Mulvey, also activists Maria Giese and Rosanna Arquette, and directors Joey Soloway, Julie Dash, Catherine Hardwicke and Eliza Hittman, among others.
-In fact, most of these professionals often come across as a more likeable and objective than Menkes herself, as the director is so passionate about her crusade that she can sometimes come across as a little sarcastic, which doesn’t always help her gain sympathy points.
-It also doesn’t help that Brainwashed ‘s runtime can be perceived at all times, since viewers are asked to pay attention to what is essentially a very long academic lecture.
+What doesn’t help, though, is that Brainwashed ‘s runtime can be perceived at all times, since viewers are asked to pay attention to what is essentially a very long academic lecture.

-Though Brainwashed: Sex-Camera-Power isn’t quite as “eye-opening” as its synopsis describes it, it is still an educational film about an important subject.
+Though Brainwashed: Sex-Camera-Power isn’t quite as “eye-opening” as it would like to be, it is still an educational film about an important subject.
 While it won’t be as in-depth as those who are already familiar with Mulvey’s work would have liked it to be, it will still enlighten those who are just beginning to approach the topic, making for a more aware viewing experience.